MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

     > **Note**: This will automatically add the deployment task to the YAML pipeline definition.

-1. With the added task still selected in the editor, press the **Tab** key twice to indent it four spaces, so that it listed as a child of the **steps** task.
+1. With the added task still selected in the editor, press the **Tab** key three times to indent it six spaces, so that it listed as a child of the **steps** task.

     > **Note**: The **packageForLinux** parameter is misleading in the context of this lab, but it is valid for Windows or Linux.